-6.6 Desert/Mountain Children's Center Client Services Reports
+6.5 Desert/Mountain Children's Center Client Services Reports

-Linda Llamas presented the Desert/Mountain Children's Center Client Services monthly reports.
-She asked to be notified of any changes in student attendance.
+Guille Burgos presented the D/M Children's Center Client Services monthly reports.
+Guille asked to be contacted if any changes need to be made to the report information.

-6.7 Impact of the Pandemic on Family Life
+6.6 Impact of the Pandemic on Family Life

-Linda Llamas provided information of how the events of the past year have impacted family life.
+Guille Burgos provided information of how the events of the past year have impacted family life.
 She stated that many California families experienced economic insecurity during the Covid-19 pandemic and are now just beginning to recover from these effects.
-Linda said that based on years of research, poverty, and the stresses associated with it, can alter children's developmental trajectories in cognitive, socio-emotional, and physical health.
+Guille said that based on years of research, poverty, and the stresses associated with it, can alter children's developmental trajectories in cognitive, socio-emotional, and physical health.
 She continued that in November 2020, the American Academy of Pediatrics (AAP), in collaboration with the Centers for Disease Control and Prevention (CDC), Prevent Child Abuse America (PCAA), and Tufts Medical Center, surveyed 3000 parents and caregivers of children under the age of 18.
 The survey is one of three waves that will be conducted with a total of 9000 parents over a period of seven months to measure the impact of the pandemic on family life, adverse childhood experiences (ACEs), and positive childhood experiences.
-Linda continued that the questionnaire results offer a glimpse into how the events of the past year shaped family economic security and/or insecurity.
-The data for San Bernardino County was rolled up with the data of Imperial, Invo, Mono, and Riverside counties to ensure an appropriate sample size to draw information from.
+Guille continued that the questionnaire results offer a glimpse into how the events of the past year shaped family economic security.
+The data for San Bernardino County was rolled up with the data of Imperial, Inyo, Mono, and Riverside counties to ensure an appropriate sample size to draw information from.
 She shared the following key findings from the county cluster.
 The data for the five counties shows that 43% of caregivers reported that their household's financial situation had been negatively impacted from March to November 2020.
 37% of caregivers were unemployed, had left the workforce, or reduced their employment.
 8% of caregivers had reduced working hours to care for children or others.
 Some caregivers accessed social safety net resources such as food banks and public health insurance for the first time during this period.
 7.3% of families accessed social safety net resources such as food banks and public health insurance for the first time during this period.
 The number of families who were already accessing services and continued to do so was approximately 48%.
-Linda said some of the key takeaways from this survey study were that families have been significantly impacted financially and that economic stressors affect the whole family and can lead to more family conflict, which can lead to child abuse and neglect.
+Guille said some of the key takeaways from this survey study were that families have been significantly impacted financially and that economic stressors affect the whole family and can lead to more family conflict, which can lead to child abuse and neglect.
 She stated families need resources and supports to help buffer this financial impact and LEA staff, DMCC, and other agencies need to be prepared to assist families and students with referrals and assistance in accessing these resources.
 Students will be impacted by these factors and may need more supports than usual as they return to school.
-Linda reminded the committee members to be cognizant of different ways students are expressing their needs, be understanding of their need to belong and feel cared for and to refer for services at the earliest signs of symptoms.
-Linda stated DMCC can provide local and remote area resources.
+Guille reminded the committee members to be cognizant of different ways students are expressing their needs, be understanding of their need to belong and feel cared for.
+Guille stated DMCC can provide local and remote area resources.